CTCycle/EMADB-Autopilot/README.md

 ## 2. Installation
 The installation process is designed for simplicity, using .bat scripts to automatically create a virtual environment with all necessary dependencies.
 Please ensure that Anaconda or Miniconda is installed on your system before proceeding.

-- The `setup/create_environment.bat` file, located in the scripts folder, offers a convenient one-click solution to set up your virtual environment.
+- The `scripts/create_environment.bat` file, located in the scripts folder, offers a convenient one-click solution to set up your virtual environment.
+- Once the environment has been created, run `scripts/package_setup.bat` to install the app package locally.
+- **IMPORTANT:** run `scripts/package_setup.bat` if you move the project folder somewhere else after installation, or the app won't work!

 ## 3. How to use
 Run the main file EMADBAP.py to start the automated browser.
 The drugs_dataset.csv file in the dataset folder will be used as reference to get target drug names.
 Once the webscraper module has finished to run, you will find the download excel files in the default download folder (as per chrome browser configuration).